KaoruTeranishi/EncryptedControl/README.md

 # How to use
 1. Clone this repository. `git clone https://github.com/KaoruTeranishi/EncryptedControl.git`
 2. Install the above requirements.
-3. Make "fig" directories in each directory.
-4. Execute codes in each directory.
+3. Execute codes in each directory.

 # Encrypted control
 A concept of controller encryption is first proposed by Kiminao Kogiso and Takahiro Fujita in 2015 IEEE 54th Conference on Decision and Control (CDC).